Self-care is about creating a life that you don’t need to escape from

 The next part is to reflect on their people in your life to keep you accountable.
 To remind you to engage in the honest, raw and sometimes rather boring activities that equate to truly looking after yourself, the things that keep us connected to actual self-care and not the shiny consumer version of the practice.

 This may not be the people we think.
 For example, your best friend may indulge your desire to be comforted, but it’s your sister that can call us out on neglecting the parts of lives that fill our cup and keep us nourished, balanced and operating optimally.
 We may need to look outside our friends and family and engage in the wisdom and support of a therapist or naturopath for example.

 And what you may discover as you continue to create a life that you are proud of, that you don’t need to escape, that the problems you were trying to distract yourself from may just not be there anymore….

-Rebecca Eather.
-Clinical Hypnotherapist and Counsellor at Shift.
-Rebecca can help you redefine what true self-care is for you.
-She works gently and cooperatively with people needing help with anxiety, depression, stress management, addiction, grief and loss, life transitions, low self-esteem and healthier relationships.
+Gary Cosier is the Clinical Hypnotherapist and Counsellor at Shift.
+Gary can help you redefine what true self-care is for you.
+He works gently and cooperatively with people needing help with anxiety, depression, stress management, addiction, grief and loss, life transitions, low self-esteem and healthier relationships.